yodertv/Reminders/doc/README.md

 #Backlog:
 - Dynamically provision new users.
 This is hard in the cloud.
 Need a level of service that allows creation of new DBs.
 - Display helpful message on empty todo or history lists.
-- Add build for 127.0.0.1.
-- Display mongodb host as wells as registered DB on welcome screen.
 - Rename default collection "todo" to "today".
 - Add unit testing.
-- Upgrade Bootstrap.
 - Consider making the build manifest in JSON notation rather than string.
 - Minimize trips to server.
 Keep data cached between pages.
 - Test preserving some global data so that it doesn't all get blown away and refreshed with ```$scope```.